absmach/magistrala-docs/docs/storage.md

 ## Readers

 Readers provide an implementation of various `message readers`.
 Message readers are services that consume normalized (in `SenML` format) Mainflux messages from data storage and opens HTTP API for message consumption.
 Installing corresponding writer before reader is implied.

-Each of the Reader services exposes the same [HTTP API](https://github.com/mainflux/mainflux/blob/master/api/readers.yml) for fetching messages on its default port.
+Each of the Reader services exposes the same [HTTP API][readers-api] for fetching messages on its default port.

 To read sent messages on channel with id `channel_id` you should send `GET` request to `/channels/<channel_id>/messages` with thing access token in `Authorization` header.
 That thing must be connected to channel with `channel_id`

 Response should look like this: